-- Effective school leadership that promotes an open and honest antibullying ethos. - Use of curriculum opportunities (in particular, PSHE and Citizenship classes can be used to discuss issues around diversity and draw out anti-bullying messages). - Use of opportunities throughout the school calendar and at certain times of the school day to raise awareness of the negative consequences of bullying (e.g. Anti-Bullying Week in November each year; and whole school assemblies). - Engaging pupils in the process of developing the school anti-bullying policy and promoting open and honest reporting. - Improving the school environment, looking in particular at staff supervision patterns; the physical design of the building(s); and joint work with partners such as transport service providers. - The school undertakes to target their attention on key times and locations where bullying is more prevalent; and works with pupils to establish when and where those times and locations are.
+- Effective Academy leadership that promotes an open and honest anti bullying ethos. - Use of curriculum opportunities (in particular, PSHE and Citizenship classes can be used to discuss issues around diversity and draw out anti-bullying messages). - Use of opportunities throughout the Academy calendar and at certain times of the Academy day to raise awareness of the negative consequences of bullying (e.g. Anti-Bullying Week in November each year; and whole Academy assemblies). - Engaging pupils in the process of developing the Academy antibullying policy and promoting open and honest reporting. - Improving the Academy environment, looking in particular at staff supervision patterns; the physical design of the building(s); and joint work with partners such as transport service providers. - The Academy undertakes to target their attention on key times and locations where bullying is more prevalent; and works with pupils to establish when and where those times and locations are.